Gleyber Torres Preview, Player Props: Yankees vs. Tigers

-Gleyber Torres -- hitting .359 in his past 10 games -- will be in action for the New York Yankees against the Detroit Tigers, with Matt Manning on the mound, on August 31 at 1:10 PM ET.
+Gleyber Torres and his .432 on-base percentage over his past 10 games (92 points higher than his season-long percentage), will be in action for the New York Yankees against the Detroit Tigers and Alex Faedo on September 5 at 7:05 PM ET.

-He racked up two extra-base hits in his previous game (2-for-4 with a double, a home run and an RBI) against the Tigers.
+In his most recent game, he notched a home run while going 2-for-4 against the Astros.

 Gleyber Torres Game Info & Props vs. the Tigers